 Engineering Modeling by Town

 Utilizing computer software, individual models were created for each of Cascade's different systems.
 These models include both high-pressure lines and distribution system networks.
 As gas loads are simulated to increase according to the load forecasts, the pressures within each system are checked.
 When the simulation shows the pressure dropping to an unacceptable level, that system and the surrounding area is determined to be a constraint area.
 When constraint areas are found, the analyst determines the most effective way of solving the problem.
 The solutions sometimes entail increasing the pressure in the system.
 However, in most situations where future constraint areas are identified, some amount of looping is also needed.
-The costs for the loops are determined based on system wide averages of past system reinforcements and extensions projects.
+The costs for the loops are determined based on system wide averages of past system reinforcements and extension projects.
 The average cost per foot is established for each area, and then the most cost-effective alternative to solving the pressure problem is found.
 After these costs are tabulated, potential reductions of demand within constraint areas due to conservation will be included in the analysis to determine

 whether any of the costs can be avoided or delayed.

 The modeling output is compared to and, where appropriate, supplemented with data from local field personnel to provide forecasts by town.
 This allows the analyst to specifically determine, town by town, what reinforcement would be necessary to each system for each year.
 These town by town costs are then grouped together by gate station.